Programming Substrate-Independent Kinetic Barriers with Thermodynamic Binding Networks: TBNs with programmable energy barriers

 From the above lemma, one can prove that in the case of one copy of each monomer type, the $(n, n^2)-$translator cycle has a barrier of $\Omega(n)$ to trigger.
-An informal proof follows: any path which is not normal form or does not have small polymers must have a large height due to a polymer with many top monomers (see Lemma~\ref{clm:k_tops}).
-Otherwise, if we restrict paths to saturated normal form $n'$-sized paths, Lemma~\ref{clm:translator_config_score_constant} gives that from the initial configuration offset of zero, there is no path which can change the configuration offset to $-n^2$, which is the offset of the triggered configuration.
+An informal proof follows: any path which is not normal form or does not have small polymers must have a large height due to a polymer with many top monomers (see Observation~\ref{clm:k_tops}).
+Otherwise, if we restrict paths to saturated normal form $n'$-bounded paths, Lemma~\ref{clm:translator_config_score_constant} gives that from the initial configuration offset of zero, there is no path which can change the configuration offset to $-n^2$, which is the offset of the triggered configuration.
 We leave out a formal statement of this proof for brevity, as we prove a more general theorem later---a barrier in the multi-copy case.

 The above argument is not sufficient in the multi-copy case because the $-n^2$ offset given by triggered polymers can be canceled out by positive $n^2$ offset in other polymers.
-We will argue that having a large positive offset is (roughly) proportional to having a large polymer or several large polymers, so even in the multi-copy case there is a barrier.
+We will argue that having a large positive offset is (roughly) proportional to having a large polymer or several large polymers, so the $n^2$ positive offset would require merging many complexes.
 To do so, we define and prove existence of a \emph{sorted} matching on polymers.
 Intuitively, a sorted matching is a matching which has no crossing edges when the indices are sorted.